cyberchimps/responsive-block-editor-addons/readme.txt

 1. **[WP Cookie Consent](https://wordpress.org/plugins/gdpr-cookie-consent/)**: WP Cookie Notice for GDPR, CCPA & ePrivacy Cons.

-1. **[WP AdCenter](https://wordpress.org/plugins/wpadcenter/)**: Easily Manage Ads on WordPress – Banner, Amazon, Google Adsense Ads.

 ==Future Roadmap==
-- Flexbox Container Layout
 - Coming Soon Mode
-- Better UI enhancements for easy use
 - Popup Builder
 - Loop Builder
 - Dynamic Content
-- Animations
-- Display Conditions
 - Custom Fonts
 - Advanced Spacing Controls

 == Frequently Asked Questions ==
 = 1.
-What are Blocks? =
+What are Responsive Blocks by Cyberchimps? =
 Responsive Blocks provides a library of fully functional blocks to enhance the customizability of your WordPress block editor.
 With free starter templates, you can quickly create professional content layouts for your website.
 = 2.
-Do I need to know how to code to use Responsive Gutenberg Blocks? = You don't need to learn any coding to use these blocks.
+Do I need to know how to code to use Responsive Blocks Plugin? = You don't need to learn any coding to use these blocks.
 They are incredibly user-friendly and completely customizable.
 = 3.
 Are all the blocks free in Responsive Blocks Plugin?= Yes.
 Unlock an extensive list of blocks to expand the customization options of your WordPress block editor with Responsive Blocks Plugin.
 Download it now for free.